 I’ve also learned that by 7:15pm every toddler in our house is on the edge of fatal dehydration.
 Fatal!
 Every night I heroically save their lives with benevolent sips of water and hall passes to the bathroom.
 I’m pretty sure they will nominate me for Mother of the Year from these merciful acts of parenting, but I think they are still upset I wouldn’t let them have a face-painting competition with my Urban Decay eyeshadow palette, so probably not.

 Conor is usually off to bed.
 I know I should go to sleep too because I have this ridiculous goal of becoming a morning person.
 I also have this goal of doing things I love to do.
 I stay up because this is my most indulgent time and I want to be selfish with it.
-I do a bit more work online, eat a snack and cap it off with a possible shower.
+I read, watch some videos, scroll pinterest, eat a snack and cap it off with a possible shower.

 So I tuck in, load up the kindle and read until my eyes tell my brain that I can’t read ‘just one more chapter’. . . . and we start again tomorrow.